-Insert Headers and Footers is a free WordPress plugin that helps add code snippets to any region of your website (head, body, or foot) without altering any existing line of code on the back end.
+Insert Headers and Footers is a free WordPress plugin that allows you to add code snippets to your website’s header, body, or footer section without messing with the source code.

 9. Broken Link Checker

-Broken links (also called dead links) can ruin your website’s SEO and hurt your organic reach.
+Broken links (or dead links) can ruin your website’s SEO.

 As much as you need to watch for broken links pointing to your website URL, you also need to ensure there aren’t dead links sprinkled around your site—in posts, pages, or even comments.

-The Broken Links Checker plugin’s analysis isn’t limited to links over anchor texts.
+The plugin doesn’t only scan links over anchor texts.
 With the plugin, you can also scan embedded videos on your website to find ones that aren’t on the web anymore.

-The Maintenance plugin also has an option that allows you to disable SEO indexing while making changes to your website.
-This action prevents Google (and other search engines) from crawling any dummy page/post you might create for testing purposes.
+The free WordPress plugin also allows you to disable SEO indexing while making changes to your website.